Niangmohamed/Google-Cloud-SDK-Python/README.md

-# Google-Cloud-SDK-Python
+# Google Cloud SDK in Python

-Build a Google Cloud SDK in Python
+Build a Google Cloud SDK in Python.